 Oklahoma City or Tulsa?
-OU or OSU?
+University of Oklahoma (OU) or Oklahoma State University (OSU)?
 Our primer to earning an Oklahoma data science degree can help you decide!
 It has details on everything from research & scholarships to startups & salary numbers.
-Already have a university in mind?
-Skip ahead to our list of all the data science programs in Oklahoma.
+Read on to learn more about data science in Oklahoma.

 Studying Data Science in Oklahoma